 Yes!
 I like to drink my smoothies right away (fresh is always best), but if you know that freezing your smoothies will insure that you’ll drink them on a more regular basis, go for it.
 Don’t forget to leave a little room at the top of your storage container, since your smoothie will expand in the freezer (the same goes for green juice).

 Want to get the answers to the rest of your questions and a ton of tasty green smoothie (and juice!) recipes?
-For a limited time, grab a digital copy of Crazy Sexy Juice and Smoothies and save 25% off.
-Just use the “SUMMERSALE” coupon code at checkout.
+Grab your digital copy of Crazy Sexy Juice and Smoothies today!

 Your turn: Do you have a blending tip or recipe?
 Share it in the comments below!